 A more simple method of keeping the money from a life insurance policy out of your taxable estate is to just give the policy to someone else.
 While this is absolutely easier and will have the same effect on your estate taxes, there are some serious downsides.

 First, you need to worry about gift taxes.
 Your estate will be liable for any gifts that you make larger than $14,000 per recipient, per year.
+(This amount is also indexed for inflation; $14,000 is the amount for 2013 and 2014.)
 Any gift tax will likely be less than the estate tax burden if you leave the policy in your estate (because the value of the policy that you transfer will be much less than the amount of the pay out after you die), but you should still look into what gift taxes you’ll incur by transferring your policy.
 Learn more about Reducing Estate Tax by Making Gifts.

 Also, to keep your policy out of your estate, when you give it to another person you must give up all control over the policy.
 You cannot change the beneficiaries, borrow against the policy, change or cancel the policy, or do anything else that the IRS might construe as an “incident of ownership.”
 And, whoever you give the policy to will be able to do all of those things.
 So you must carefully consider whether you trust that person with the policy.
 While it’s not right for everyone, some people will decide to proceed this way – if they do, it’s because they absolutely trust the recipient.